Staff & Board

 Jason Van Driesche

-Jason joined Local Motion as Education and Safety Manager in 2009, and became the Director of Advocacy & Educaion in 2012.
-He is responsible for building and expanding Local Motion's highly successful BikeSmart program, the Safe Streets Collaborative, and other initiatives designed to make biking and walking safer and easier.
-He lives in Burlington's South End, and wishes his bike ride to work were a little longer -- a five minute commute is too short!
+Jason Van Driesche joined Local Motion as Education and Safety Manager in 2009, and became the Director of Advocacy & Education in 2012.
+He leads Local Motion's advocacy work and technical assistance services, supporting local advocates and local governments that want to make their communities better places to walk and bike.
+Jason is also responsible for building and expanding Local Motion's highly successful BikeSmart program, the Safe Streets Project, Local Motion's bike commuter workshops, and other initiatives designed to make biking and walking safer and easier.
+He lives in Burlington's South End, where he bikes and walks to work year round.

 Tom enjoys bicycling, snowbarding, hiking and swimming in vermont waters.
 When not found outside he can be found inside watching videos about the outdoors.
 He is excited to be involved with the Island Line Bike Ferry and Local Motion's bike parking programs.
 He lives in Burlington's Old North End and graduated from UVM in 2012.